 Overcoming the challenges of adding MFA to legacy applications

 Identity Orchestration resolves additional challenges that often plague applications with built-in MFA technologies.

 One common business challenge is there isn’t a single authenticator or MFA provider that everyone likes.
 For example, RSA is ubiquitous in some places, but it’s completely unused in other regions.
 Your application needs various MFA technologies based on the user and the context.
 That’s too difficult to handle, even with solutions like Azure and Okta.

 An Identity Orchestration platform can do those kinds of contextual checks and support many-to-many relationships very easily.

 There’s also the problem of losing your phone or another physical token.
 Many MFA solutions rely on devices that can be lost or stolen.
 Replacements take time, and that means you could be locked out of doing your work for a full day, a week, or longer.
 MFA can become so strong on protection that you actually lock out valid users.

 Identity Orchestration can give you the flexibility to rely on multiple MFA options, with several recovery scenarios that let you keep working without interruption.

-MFA is possible for your legacy applications
+Add MFA to your legacy applications with Identity Orchestration